Everwhat

 ★ "Everwhat" is a blend of "ever" and "what," used in the South and Appalachia as an easy shorthand for "whatever" or "whichever."
 Older speakers use it naturally; it signals authentic regional speech. ★

-Documented in Appalachian and Southern dialect studies and the Dictionary of American Regional English.
-It’s part of a family of regional "ever-" compounds ("everhow," "everwho") dating back to Scots-Irish English.
+Found in Appalachian and Southern dialect studies, this belongs to a family of regional "ever-" compounds ("everhow," "everwho") that date back to Scots-Irish English.

 Still used in rural Southern/Appalachian communities, especially by older speakers.
 Outside the region it’s rare and may be misunderstood, so it’s a marker of authentic dialect.